mit-han-lab/6s965-fall2022/notes/lecture-08-dansl.md

 ## Progressive Pruning

-If we want to create a sub-network with a smaller kernel size, depth, or channel width, we can use progressive pruning.
-We can reduce
+If we want to create a sub-network with a smaller kernel size, depth, or channel width as we are training the model, we can use progressive pruning.
+We can reduce either the kernel size, depth, or channel width one step at a time.
+For example, we can reduce the depth by taking the output of the model before going through the last layer and using that as the final output.
+Or, we can reduce the channel width by analysing which channel contributes the least to the activations so far, and remove that channel.

 ## Roofline Analysis